-- Keep your pencil moving
+- · Keep your pencil moving

 - Don't worry about spelling

-- i't get too picny several ideas and don't worry about which is best
+- Don't get too picky

+Try several ideas and don't

 Writers' Notebooks

 Many teachers have students keep a notebook with all of their writing ideas, drafts, and "quick tries" or "free writes" in it all year.
 Some teachers encourage students to really live like a real author by carrying their writer's notebook with them at all times.
 These teachers encourage students to jot down notes with impressions, ideas for stories, words and phrases they like, and personal journal entries throughout their day and at home.